 Freeland represented one of the two families operated a large family farming operation for over twenty-five years.
 When his client his partner to add his name to the farm leases, his partner refused.
 At that point, the parties decided to end the partnership and the other partner attempted to acquire the partnership leaseholds as he could.

 Faced with a difficult, and emotional situation, the farmer came to the firm and avoid to “every partner for himself” strategy imposed upon him.
 The firm filed suit to orderly wind down the partnership and allow both partners to distribute the Family Partnership equipment, income, and other assets in a manner to avoid disrupting harvesting and planting seasons.
 The dispute was resolved without mediation and before it had to be tried in Court.
 The Firm’s client is farming still, probably better off, having obtained additional property to farm.
 He anticipates his son joining the operation in a year or two.

-"Clients were victims of bank fraud which included the forgery of their signatures and an alleged check-kiting scheme in which the clients were unaware of at the time they were asked to execute a loan to cover the losses arising from the scheme.
+"Clients were victims of a scheme which included the forgery of their signatures and an alleged check-kiting scheme in which the clients were unaware of at the time and the perpetrators of the scheme obtained questionable loans in which they attempted to make the clients liable for the losses arising from the scheme.
 Hale Freeland obtained the bank’s files, challenged issues related to the underlying bank loans and transactions and brought the suit which challenged the loans and sought recovery of the clients' payment of those loans.
 Reed Martz and Hale Freeland negotiated a settlement of the claims with the financial institution which the court approved.
 Each party settled for their own particular reasons and was recently approved by a federal court."